 “We should have the funding in place next month, and it will enable us to hire a significant number of new people to work with us on the scaling of the company and the technology,” says chief executive John Browne.

 “Scaling is really about people.
 We are hiring a mix of technical, sales, marketing, development and back-office staff.
-We already have a very good R&D team, and we are expanding our sales and marketing team at the moment and have just appointed Alan Crean as vice-president sales and marketing to lead that.”
+We already have a very good R&D team, and we are expanding our sales and marketing team at the moment.”

 The Kastus product is an antimicrobial spray coating which can be applied to glass and ceramics during or after manufacture or added to plastics and paint.
 It can be used to protect a range of high-touch everyday surfaces – including ceramic and glass tiles, smartphones, glass, door handles and metals – from harmful bacteria and micro-organisms such as MRSA and e-coli.